Online Master of Science

 The online program contains the same academically challenging courses as our on campus Master of Science program taught by a strong and dedicated team of faculty, many of whom are elected fellows of the American Statistical Association and world renowned researchers.
 However, the online program provides students with the flexibility to study at times and locations convenient to their schedules.
 Graduates of this program will most likely pursue careers in health care or pharmaceutical companies.

-Tuition Information: Tuition for the program will cost $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $25 per credit hour.)
+Tuition for the program costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $35 per credit hour.)

 Increasing Demand for Biostatisticians